Root-YT/RDBMS-Fundamentals/README.md

 # Welcome to Root - IT Youtube Channel
 ## RDBMS-Fundamentals
-Repository for the users of the RDBMS Fundamentals Youtube Playlist.
+Repository for the users of the RDBMS Fundamentals YouTube Playlist.